Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusQueueAuthorizationRule.md

 # New-AzureRmServiceBusQueueAuthorizationRule

 ## SYNOPSIS
-Creates a new AuthorizationRule for given ServiceBus Queue
+Creates a new authorization rule for the specified Service Bus queue.

 ## SYNTAX